adamjaro/star-upcDst/README.md

 <pre><code> ./build-maker.sh </pre></code>

-- Next few steps are setting a directory for your input test filelist (below the example is called "test.list", modify the run script for your need, then run it:
+- Next few steps are setting a directory for your input test filelist (below the example is called "test.list"), modify the run script for your need, and then run it:

 <pre><code> mkdir txt </pre></code>
 <pre><code> cp [your_filelist] ./txt/test.list </pre></code>

-- Modify script "RunFilterMaker.C", there are two major changes for your own interest.
-1, Modify the input and output name at the beginning, here the example uses "./txt/test.list" and "test.root", respectively 2, Add/modify trigger IDs around line 51, where the 2nd and 3rd arguments can be left blank for all run numbers.
+- Modify script "RunFilterMaker.C", there are a few major changes for your own interest.
+1, Modify the input and output name at the beginning, here the example uses "./txt/test.list" and "test.root", respectively.
+2, Add/modify trigger IDs around line 51, where the 2nd and 3rd arguments can be left blank for all run numbers.
 3, Specify 0,1,2 for "data","starsim MC", or "embedding MC", respectively.

 <pre><code> anaMaker->addTriggerId(trigger id, runnumber_start, runnumber_end); </pre></code>